 Increasing acidification throughout the marine waters of our region is taking a toll on marine species that are important to humans and the ecosystem.
-PSRF’s participation on the 2012 Blue Ribbon Panel (BRP) on Ocean Acidification (OA) in 2012 galvanized the pursuit of multiple in-water actions to tackle OA and develop mitigation strategies.
-The BRP’s 2017 Addendum to the 2012 report “Ocean Acidification: From Knowledge to Action” (both found here), further justified PSRF’s commitment to this timely work.
+PSRF’s participation on the 2012 Blue Ribbon Panel (BRP) on Ocean Acidification (OA) galvanized our pursuit of multiple in-water actions to tackle OA and develop mitigation strategies.
+The 2017 Addendum to the 2012 report “Ocean Acidification: From Knowledge to Action” (both found here), has further propelled PSRF’s commitment to this timely work.
 Read more about OA and changing ocean conditions in this newly released communications piece.
-In addition to advancing BRP outreach (Strategy 8), we have aligned our work closely with the following the six BPR Recommended Actions:
+In addition to advancing outreach (Strategy 8), we have aligned our work closely with the following eight BRP Recommended Actions:

 Our goal is to pursue diverse in-water actions to tackle ocean acidification and develop effective mitigation strategies.